Becoming a Partner

 Responsibilities of CESU Partners

-• Federal agencies and non-federal partners assign both a Technical Representative(s) and an Administrative Contact(s).
-These individuals are key to communication with the host university and federal agencies and within their institutions, as well as addressing all administrative matters
+• Each partner assigns a Technical Representative and an Administrative Contact, who are crucial for communication with the host university, other partners, and within their institutions, as well as for handling administrative matters.

 Host Responsibilities

-• Convenes Managers Committee meetings
+• Convene Managers Committee meetings

 Comments are closed.